sdrhodes/ISTA_420/Homework/T-SQL_Chapter_3_Homework.md

 ### T-SQL Chapter 3 Homework

 ### 1. In general, why would you even want to join two (or more) tables together?
 This is a good time to think about the nature of relational algebra.
 One reason would be to create all possible combinations of two tables.
 This could also include multiplying a table by itself.
+To get more complete information.

 ### 2. Describe in your own words the output from an inner join.
-An inner join results in multiplying tables together, and filtering the results to some predicate, such as color = red
+An inner join results in multiplying tables together, and filtering the results to some predicate, such as color = red.
+Data common to both tables

 ### 3. Describe in your own words the output from an outer join.
 Outer joins multiple tables, filtering results by a predicate.
-Finally, rows that do not find a match, based on the predicate, are added to the results
+Finally, rows that do not find a match, based on the predicate, are added to the results.
+Left outer join would contain inner join plus left table, right outer join would contain inner join plus right table.

 ### 4. Describe in your own words the output from an cross join.
 Cross joins create a cartesian product of two tables.
 Example, table x and table y, cross joined would be xy

 ### 5. A convenient mnemonic for remembering the various joins is “Ohio.”
 Why is this true?
+One kind of cross, 3 kind of outer (left right full), one inner

 ### 6. Give an example of a composite join.
 A composite key requires matching multiple predicates in the return table.
 For example, on color = red, and engine = v8